dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

        worth it?
 1. Write up a [Proposal](/tools/written_proposal.md).
     1. Can you express your pros & cons in an unbiased way?
-1. Get buy-in from stakeholdes (CEO)
+1. Get buy-in from keywstakeholders
+    1.
 1. Roll out to your team.
     1. Otherwise, the philosophy isn't real.
 This is the hardest part!